 Your Current Board Members

-Co-Presidents — Rengin Firat and Julia LeRoy
+Board Co-Chairs — Rengin Firat and Julia LeRoy

 Julia LeRoy is a chef at the forefront of healthy, local cuisine.
 She was born in Detroit and raised in Woodstock, Georgia.
 Cooking came naturally to her, as she found she was much more interested in preparing dinner than doing her homework while going to high school.
 After graduation she began honing her skills in the best restaurants in Atlanta and then going on to get her associates degree from the Culinary Institute of America.